canonical/vanilla-framework/docs/en/base/forms.md

 ### Checkbox

-Use checkboxes to select one or more options, default checkboxes can appear in two states: selected and disabled, or unselected.
+Use checkboxes to select one or more options, default checkboxes can appear in four states: both selected, unselected and disabled.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/base/forms/checkboxes/"
     class="js-example">